What Is Astronomy? Understanding the Study of Space and the Universe

 What Does Astronomy Study?

-• Stars and stellar evolution (how stars are born, live, and die)
+• Stars and stellar evolution

-• Planets and planetary systems (including exoplanets)
+• Planets and planetary systems

-• Galaxies and their structure
+• Galaxies and galaxy clusters

-• Black holes and extreme cosmic events
+• Black holes and neutron stars

 A Brief History of Astronomy

-Types of Astronomy
+Branches of Astronomy

 Observational Astronomy